SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ##### HTTP, no TLS

-The following example configures ingress to [access PubSub+ REST service](https://docs.solace.com/RESTMessagingPrtl/Solace-REST-Example.htm#cURL).
+The following example configures ingress to [access Solace REST service](https://docs.solace.com/RESTMessagingPrtl/Solace-REST-Example.htm#cURL).
 Replace `<my-pubsubplus-service>` with the name of the service of your deployment (hint: the service name is similar to your pod names).
-The port name must match the `service.ports` name in the PubSub+ `values.yaml` file.
+The port name must match the `service.ports` name in the Solace `values.yaml` file.

 ```yaml
 apiVersion: networking.k8s.io/v1